makersacademy/bowling-challenge/README.md

 Green.

-Wrote a test for Frame10 isComplete to become true if roll1 and roll2 are filled but not by a spare of a strike.
+Wrote a test for Frame10 isComplete to return false if the first two rolls are a spare (as there is still a bonus roll to go).
 Red.

+- modified